Outpatients come for treatment

 Most of our children had a difficult start in life.
 Often there were complications during the pregnancy or the delivery.
 The earlier we begin, the better the result!
 We prefer to start with babies and small children as the greatest improvement can be achieved with early intervention.

 Sadhana was born in 2013 and was referred to us in 2015 when she was two and a half years old.
 Sadhana was delivered by caesarean section as she was overdue.
 She has a year older sister.
 Unfortunately, their father died of a malignant brain-tumour when Sadhana was just two months old.
-Her mother is still very depressed having lost her husband and being left with two small girls to raise alone.
+Her mother was very depressed having lost her husband and being left with two small girls to raise alone.
 Sadhana is a sweet girl who is very alert even though she is not able to talk or walk due to her low muscle tone.
 Her mother brings her for physio- and occupational- therapy twice a week.
 She has started moving on her own more and has started saying her first words.

 We also arranged a proper medical check-up.
 Due to her low-pigment skin lesions in her extremities she was diagnosed with Hypomelanosis, a syndrome which can come along with severe cognitive issues as well as abnormalities and malfunctioning of many organs, including the heart and kidneys.
 Further complications, such as epileptic seizures and brain tumours could also occur.
 We did not have the courage to explain all this in detail to Sadhana’s mother who is coming out of her depression, encouraged by Sadhana’s visible progress.